metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 - `port_naming` (Attributes) 'portNaming' defines the configuration of the port-to-service name translation (see [below for nested schema](#nestedatt--spec--console_plugin--port_naming))
 - `quick_filters` (Attributes List) 'quickFilters' configures quick filter presets for the Console plugin (see [below for nested schema](#nestedatt--spec--console_plugin--quick_filters))
 - `replicas` (Number) 'replicas' defines the number of replicas (pods) to start.
-- `resources` (Attributes) 'resources', in terms of compute resources, required by this container.For more information, see https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--console_plugin--resources))
+- `resources` (Attributes) 'resources', in terms of compute resources, required by this container.
+For more information, see https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--console_plugin--resources))

 <a id="nestedatt--spec--console_plugin--advanced"></a>
 ### Nested Schema for `spec.console_plugin.advanced`

 Optional:

 - `args` (List of String) 'args' allows passing custom arguments to underlying components.
-Useful for overridingsome parameters, such as a URL or a configuration path, that should not bepublicly exposed as part of the FlowCollector descriptor, as they are only usefulin edge debug or support scenarios.
+Useful for overriding some parameters, such as a URL or a configuration path, that should not be publicly exposed as part of the FlowCollector descriptor, as they are only useful in edge debug or support scenarios.
 - `env` (Map of String) 'env' allows passing custom environment variables to underlying components.
-Useful for passingsome very concrete performance-tuning options, such as 'GOGC' and 'GOMAXPROCS', that should not bepublicly exposed as part of the FlowCollector descriptor, as they are only usefulin edge debug or support scenarios.
+Useful for passing some very concrete performance-tuning options, such as 'GOGC' and 'GOMAXPROCS', that should not be publicly exposed as part of the FlowCollector descriptor, as they are only useful in edge debug or support scenarios.
 - `port` (Number) 'port' is the plugin service port.
 Do not use 9002, which is reserved for metrics.
-- `register` (Boolean) 'register' allows, when set to 'true', to automatically register the provided console plugin with the OpenShift Console operator.When set to 'false', you can still register it manually by editing console.operator.openshift.io/cluster with the following command:'oc patch console.operator.openshift.io cluster --type='json' -p '[{'op': 'add', 'path': '/spec/plugins/-', 'value': 'netobserv-plugin'}]''
+- `register` (Boolean) 'register' allows, when set to 'true', to automatically register the provided console plugin with the OpenShift Console operator.
+When set to 'false', you can still register it manually by editing console.operator.openshift.io/cluster with the following command: 'oc patch console.operator.openshift.io cluster --type='json' -p '[{'op': 'add', 'path': '/spec/plugins/-', 'value': 'netobserv-plugin'}]''
 - `scheduling` (Attributes) 'scheduling' controls how the pods are scheduled on nodes. (see [below for nested schema](#nestedatt--spec--console_plugin--advanced--scheduling))

 <a id="nestedatt--spec--console_plugin--advanced--scheduling"></a>